Dr. Daniel Almeida

-Dr. Andrew M. Byrne (he, him, his) is an Assistant Professor in the School of Education at Cal Poly, San Luis Obispo where he teaches counseling theories, counseling techniques, and foundations in education and contemporary issues, in the Master’s program in Higher Education Counseling and Student Affairs.
+Dr. Andrew M. Byrne (he, him, his) is an Associate Professor in the School of Education at Cal Poly, San Luis Obispo where he teaches counseling theories, counseling techniques, and foundations in education and contemporary issues, in the Master’s program in Higher Education Counseling and Student Affairs.
 He is a Certified Rehabilitation Counselor (CRC), a Certified Career Counselor Educator (CCCE) and Gallup-certified Strengths Coach.

 Dr. Byrne earned master’s degrees in Substance Abuse & Clinical Counseling and Rehabilitation Counseling, and later a PhD in Rehabilitation Counseling and Administration from East Carolina University.
 He has worked in vocational rehabilitation in North Carolina and Pennsylvania, working mainly with college-bound, college-attending, and newly graduated students.
 Dr. Byrne has also been a therapist to youth, adolescents and adults in inpatient and outpatient settings.
 Prior to coming to Cal Poly, Dr. Byrne taught at Ohio University and University of North Carolina School of Medicine.

 Dr. Byrne’s research focuses on technology, game design, social support, and adventure-based learning; and their impact on counseling and career development among students and faculty of underrepresented and minoritized backgrounds.
 He is a Co-PI on a $2.7 million grant from the National Science Foundation Alliances for Graduate Education and the Professorate along with PI Dr. Daniel J. Almeida and Co-PI Dr. Sonia Ramrakhiani.